Resources

 Headphones and a model of a chimp

-It can be a solitary life as a writer.
-It’s easy to find other writers in Substack, a new(ish) platform full of fascinating blogs that you can subscribe to.
-Highly recommended!
-For newsletters I also recommend Mailchimp and HubSpot.
+It can be a solitary life as a content creator and web content manager.
+It’s easy to find other creators in Substack, a new(ish) platform full of fascinating blogs that you can subscribe to.
+For email newsletters I also recommend Mailchimp and HubSpot.

 Woman making a YouTube video

 Ah, what would we do without YouTube?
-I’ve learned so much about life, the universe and everything (to misquote Douglas Adams).
-I’m procrastinating about starting something on YouTube channel within the next decade, so watch this space!
+I’ve learned so much about life, the universe and everything on YouTube (to misquote Douglas Adams).
+It’s a great platform for nonprofits too, and is the world’s second largest search engine.
+If you’re not there, you’re invisible.

 Tools for creativity